Jack & Jill Daycare

 No matter if your child enters Jack & Jill at birth, 4 yrs. old, Kindergarten or 5th grade, we want their transition at Jack & Jill to go well.
 To help along the way, we will seek to do the following:

 Provide a parent information board to follow daily, regarding classes, teachers, things that we will be working on, etc. Provide parent newsletters at different times during the year.

 Specifically, when a child is nearing time to enter another classroom, we will provide him/her with special things/activities to help in this adjustment.
 For example: visiting the classroom they are about to enter, having the teacher come and visit their class, the current teacher will be talking and preparing the child/class for the transition, etc.

 Besides transitioning to another classroom here at Jack & Jill, we will also be involved in helping with some even bigger transitions such as: transitioning to Kindergarten.

 If your child is ill or must be absent for any reason, please call the center by 9:00 AM to notify our office, in order for our staff to adjust meal counts and staff for the day.

-Any person who believes they have been discriminated against in admissions policy, meal service or the use of facilities may file a complaint of discrimination with the following agency, but we encourage you to contact us first.
+Any individual/student (and/or their guardian) who believes they have been discriminated against in admissions policy, meal service or the use of facilities may file a complaint of discrimination with the following agency, but we encourage you to contact us first.

 Commonwealth of PA